hapax/hapax.github.io/assets/reality.md

 equations and big ideas.
-If we roll with the pop culture version of this stereotype, they're probably white and male, perhaps confined to a wheelchair, or crazy, or simply possess an eccentric shock of white hair.
+If we roll with the pop culture version of this stereotype, they're probably white and male, perhaps confined to a wheelchair, or crazy, or possessing an eccentric shock of white hair.
 They are, in other words, the stock type of genius, the Albert Einsteins and Stephen Hawkings and John Nashs.
 This is not a role most of us feel invited to participate in.